abhisheksharma1310/task-management-app/README.md

 - MobX State Tree (MST): State management solution for managing the task data.
 - Tailwind CSS: Utilized for styling and layout purposes.
 - Git: Version control system for tracking changes.

+### Project Structure

+The project follows a modular and maintainable structure, with the following main directories:

+- `pages`: Contains the Next.js pages for routing and rendering.
+- `components`: Contains reusable React components used throughout the application.
+- `models`: Contains the MobX State Tree models for managing task data.

 ## Getting Started